POSITIVE AND SUPPORTIVE DOG MOM ADVICE YOU CAN TRUST !

 Cut out 2 pieces of fabric.
 For this, I used 2 different fabric prints that complement each other.
 One will be the front and one will be the back of this reversible bandana.

-Step 4 – To give the bandana a crisp, finished look, I press the seams open with an iron.
-If you need a good iron, have an older version of this iron and it always does the trick!
+To give your new dog bandana a crisp, finished look, I press the seams open with an iron.
+If you need a good iron, I have an older version of this iron and it always does the trick!

-Step 6 – Use the un-sewn hole I mentioned earlier to turn your bandana right-side-out.
+Use the un-sewn 2-3 inch opening I mentioned earlier to turn your bandana right-side-out.

-Step 7 – Press it all one more time so that your edges are nice and crisp.
+You’re almost done with your new doggy fashions!
+Press the bandana with your iron one more time so that your edges are nice and crisp.

 If you’re intimidated about the sewing part of this project, don’t be!
 I have the OLDEST Singer sewing machine (I think it might be older than I am) and it still works great.
 So, even if you don’t have a sewing machine of your own, I bet your aunt/grandma/mom has one in her basement that you can haul out!